kdave/btrfs-progs/Documentation/btrfs-device.rst

                 Unregister a given device or all stale devices if no path is given, the device must be unmounted otherwise it's an error.

-stats [options] <path>|<device>
+stats [options] <path>|<device>|<file>
-        Read and print the device IO error statistics for all devices of the given filesystem identified by *path* or for a single *device*.
-The filesystem must be mounted.
-See section :ref:`DEVICE STATS<man-device-device-stats>`
+        Read and print the device IO error statistics for all devices of the given filesystem identified by *path* or for a single *device* or *file* (the offline mode, unmounted filesystem).

+        When the filesystem is mounted the *path* is expected to be a directory and the stats are read using an ioctl and can be reset or checked.
+Same for a block *device* of a mounted filesystem.

+        For an offline mode the path must be a file image or a block device, the option *--offline* is mandatory.
+As it's read-only access the option *--reset* does not work.

+        See section :ref:`DEVICE STATS<man-device-device-stats>` for more
-        for more information about the reported statistics and the meaning.
+        information about the reported statistics and the meaning.

         ``Options``

         -z|--reset
                 Print the stats and reset the values to zero afterwards.
+Does not work in offline mode.

         -c|--check
                 Check if the stats are all zeros and return 0 if it is so.
 Set bit 6 of the return code if any of the statistics is no-zero.
 The error values is 65 if reading stats from at least one device failed, otherwise it's 64.

+        --offline
+                Read the stats from the file image or directly from block device.

         -T
                 Print stats in a tabular form, devices as rows and stats as columns